 How long does this process take?

-Unlike the Lutronic Spectra method that takes up to 50minutes, this method only takes 20 minutes to complete.
-However, this time can vary depending on the location, size, and condition of the affected area.
+Unlike the Lutronic Spectra method, which takes up to 50 minutes, this method only takes 20 minutes to complete.
+However, this time can vary depending on the affected area’s location, size, and condition.

 How much is the Fraxel dual laser method?

-Like that of LS, this also is determined by the condition of the skin.
+Like LS, this is also determined by the skin’s condition.
 It is, however, safe to point out the range of $700 and $1000 per session.
-Up 4 to 6 session is required for optimum treatment within three weeks space.
+Up 4 to 6 sessions are required for optimum treatment within three weeks.

 What are the benefits of using these two methods?

 Well, fresher and younger skin is guaranteed.
-However, as expected the texture and tone of the skin will be improved, and the fine lines around the eyes will be reduced.
-Of course, the brown pigments that are discoloring your face will be eliminated.
-It is, however, important to point out the need for the use of moisturizer after treatment to remove the dry flakes that will ensue after the treatment.
+However, as expected, the texture and tone of the skin will be improved, and the fine lines around the eyes will be reduced.
+Of course, the brown pigments discoloring your face will be eliminated.
+However, it is important to point out the need for using moisturizer after treatment to remove the dry flakes that will ensue after the treatment.